andytudhope/dyeing-the-blue-book/content/voice.md

 Not less than the subtle [[secret]] sum
 of intuition winning us inside in silence
 like a quietly playing child of cosmic union." — Rainer Maria Rilke

 ---

+"O Allah!
+Illuminate my exterior with my obedience to You, my interior with Your love, my heart with [[witness]]ing of You, my soul with the most profound knowledge of You, and my innermost being with the contemplation of Your divine presence, O You Who are the Possessor of glory and noble generosity." — Iman \`Ali

+---